 "I've never felt so exhausted in my entire life."
 Sora collapsed next to the fire, half sitting, half falling on the floor.

 She wasn't joking either.
-Her feet were screaming in protest from all the running she had done over the last few hours of trying to give the white-haired man a proper bath.
-There had to have been years worth of grime layered on him, as exaggerated as it did sound.
+Her feet were screaming in protest from all the running she had done over the last few hours of trying to give her guest a proper bath.
+There had to have been days worth of grime layered on him, as exaggerated as it did sound.
 Her muscles were protesting in strain and she felt like she had been scrubbing floors for hours.

 Well - she found the energy to blush - if she were to be honest with herself, she found him completely enthralling also.
 He was nothing like the village women made demons to be.